dimazest/fowler.corpora/docs/quick_start.rst

 ------

 The artistic part of the experiment is to tweak the initial co-occurrence counts.
-A common technique is to use positive pointwise mutual information.
+A common technique is to use positive pointwise mutual information (PPMI):

 .. background and motivation